chaobrain/brain-modeling-ecosystem/index.rst

 Brain dynamics is charaterized by event-driven sparse computations, which is not compatible with existing operators for matrix multiplication.

 `\ ``braintaichi`` <https://github.com/chaoming0625/braintaichi>`_ is designed for customizing event-driven operators in brain dynamics.
-It leverages `Taichi Lang <https://www.taichi-lang.org/>`_\ , a domain-specific language embedded in Python that helps easily write high-performance parallel programs in CPUs and GPUs, and can be embeded into JAX/XLA process.
+It leverages `Taichi Lang <https://www.taichi-lang.org/>`_, a domain-specific language embedded in Python that helps easily write high-performance parallel programs in CPUs and GPUs, and can be embeded into JAX/XLA process.

 Nowadays, `\ ``braintaichi`` <https://github.com/chaoming0625/braintaichi>`_ provides two levels of interface: (1) It provides a framework for customizing event-driven brain dynamics operators.
-(2) It implements several commonly used operators, including even-driven matrix-vector multiplication, `just-in-time connectivity operators <https://arxiv.org/abs/2311.05106>`_\ , and common sparse routines.
+(2) It implements several commonly used operators, including even-driven matrix-vector multiplication, `just-in-time connectivity operators <https://arxiv.org/abs/2311.05106>`_, and common sparse routines.

-Resources related to ``braintaichi``\ :
+Resources related to ``braintaichi``:

 * The documentation for braintaichi can be found in: `https://braintaichi.readthedocs.io/ <https://braintaichi.readthedocs.io/>`_